 Like Tenerife, Gran Canaria has a mountain range that splits the island in two, giving it a more humid northern half and a dry southern half.
 It’s in the south where you’ll find the captivating sight of the Maspalomas sand dunes.
 They really are quite extraordinary, as if the Sahara desert took a wrong turn and ended up in Gran Canaria.

-Along with the beaches that line the southern coast, including the magnet that’s Playa del Inglés, you’ll find some of the liveliest nightlife in the Canary Islands.
-In other years, clubs, bars, luxury hotels and casinos keep things buzzing till the early hours.
-Expect a much tamer atmosphere in 2020, but you'll still have plenty of choice.
+Along with the beaches that line the southern coast, including the magnet that’s Playa del Inglés, you’ll find some of the liveliest nightlife in the Canary Islands – clubs, bars, luxury hotels and casinos keep things buzzing till the early hours.

 For a change in scenery, head north to the island’s capital and largest city in the archipelago, Las Palmas.
 Wander round the historic streets of the old town past Spanish colonial houses before finishing at the bars of Playa de las Canteras.

 You’ll also find attractive fishing villages and vineyards that produce La Palma’s renowned wine.
 If you’re into hiking, follow the Ruta de los Volcanes.
-This 12-mile (19km) route takes you along the ridges and craters of the island’s most breathtaking volcanoes.
+This 19km (12-mile) route takes you along the ridges and craters of the island’s most breathtaking volcanoes.

 The smallest of the main Canary Islands, El Hierro is also the least touristy.
 If you want a chilled-out holiday in a small fishing village, with wild empty beaches that harbour some superb diving, then this is the place.

 Check out the rocky pools of Charco Manso or enjoy the peace of the dark volcanic sands of Tamaduste and Las Playas beaches near the island capital, Valverde.
 Slip into the relaxed pace of this rugged island, which also happens to produce some of the best wines in the Canary Islands.